We will send a download link to your email address

 According to a Royal Mail report, the subscription market has grown by 100% year-over-year for the past five years, and, in the UK alone, the subscription box market is expected to grow by a further 72% by 2022.
 And with the help of AI, subscription-based retail revenue can be more personal than ever.

-One great example of subscription-based is HelloFresh.
-They send boxes of convenient meal kits that contain high-quality, fresh ingredients that are pre-measured for a recipe.
+One great example of subscription-based is HelloFresh brand.
+HelloFresh sends boxes of convenient meal kits that contain high-quality, fresh ingredients that are pre-measured for a recipe.
 That way, you don't have to worry; you'll have leftovers, and you can cook an easy, quick meal without the hassle of going grocery shopping.

 Apple also started with the bundle offering with its Apple One subscription.

-Your brand should offer your core product as a bundle (HelloFresh example) within the bundle offering and not a secondary offer like Apple One.
+Super super advice is that you offer your core product as a bundle (HelloFresh example), and not a secondary offer like Apple One.
 Your customers will get the most value with your core product.

 Brands are fleeing from traditional media (TV, radio, newspapers) to digital media (websites, social media) through their smartphones and laptops.
 Advance advertising algorithms available on Facebook, Instagram, TikTok, or Google make it easier to serve your ads to your audience.